Table of Contents

 The immediate need is to express precisely what makes a cryptocurrency or what types of cryptocurrency it finds troublesome.
 The on-going research to achieve the goal of price stability using cryptocurrency on a blockchain will pave the way for stable coins.

-Cryptocurrency is not legal, not regulated by a government authority.
-It is highly fluctuating and involves high risk.
+Cryptocurrency is now legal in India.
+However, it is highly fluctuating and involves high risk.
 Bitcoin is prone to anonymity because there are no rules and regulations.
 Bitcoin as a cryptocurrency has led to huge losses, despite being such an advanced form of money.
 Every coin has two sides;

 E-commerce has affected the value of cryptocurrency positively.
 Bitcoin can easily replace the Fiat currency in the future.
 Bitcoin is not secure as they are prone to Extortion, Money laundering, dark web, ransomware, and Investment scams.
 95% of the laundered coins came from nine dark-web marketplaces like Silk Road, Agora, Alpha Bay and Pirate Bay.